 How to Create a Sitemap: Wrapping Up

 Having an optimised sitemap is essential for overall website search engine optimisation.
-By following the instructions we have provided above, you’ll be able to easily create a sitemap that you can submit to search engines.
+By following the instructions we have provided above, you can easily create a sitemap to submit to search engines.

-Keep in mind that if you add new pages to your website and you forget to update the sitemap, your pages may take a lot longer to index on the search engines.
+Keep in mind that if you add new pages to your website and forget to update the sitemap, your pages may take a lot longer to index on the search engines.
 Also, always remember that it’s about quality, not quantity.
-It’s not important to have a lot of pages listed; it’s more important that the pages that are indexed have quality content.
+It’s not important to have a lot of pages listed; it’s more important that the indexed pages have quality content.
 Once your sitemap has been submitted, it’s only a matter of time before your web pages are indexed.

 As ever – if you need help with your SEO strategy, optimising your WordPress sitemap or any of your digital marketing – we will be delighted to help.